 So, let’s drill down on this a bit more.

 Either way, you look at it, satisfied customers are good news.
 And this is why:

 The only way to identify frustrated customers is by measuring satisfaction.
 If you can’t identify unsatisfied customers, you can’t foresee or prevent churn.
 It goes without saying that losing existing customers is bad for business.

-Research shows that growing companies are more likely to prioritize customer success.
+Research shows that growing companies are more likely to prioritise customer success.
 On that note, measuring satisfaction will not only help you identify frustrated customers but also those customers that find success when using your products.
-Prioritizing customer success and tracking down how you are performing while doing so is a no brainer if your goal is to grow your business.
+Prioritising customer success and tracking down how you are performing while doing so is a no-brainer if your goal is to grow your business.

-Increased customer satisfaction is an indication that the money you invest to improve the customer experience is money well spent.
-You can use customer satisfaction scores to benchmark your performance and figure out if your CX strategy is panning out the way you hoped it would or whether you need to revise it.
+Increased customer satisfaction is an indication that the money you invest in improving the customer experience is money well spent.
+You can use CSAT scores to benchmark your performance and figure out if your CX strategy is panning out the way you hoped it would or whether you need to revise it.
 As a result, customer satisfaction is a fundamental customer experience KPI to track.

-As a general rule, businesses use surveys to measure customer satisfaction and track whether customers perceive their experience with the brand in a positive or negative manner.
-Customer satisfaction scores are measured by interaction type.
-There are two types of customer satisfaction surveys:
+Customer satisfaction surveys are a powerful tool to help you crunch the numbers and tell you where you stand with your customers and the experience you provide them with.
+As a general rule, businesses use surveys to measure satisfaction and track whether customers perceive their experience with the brand in a positive or negative manner.

 The responses to a customer satisfaction survey, such as Net Promoter Score ® (NPS) or the five-point Likert scale give you a number that points to the average level of customer satisfaction topped with an idea of customer loyalty.